srcML/srcML/BUILD.md

 * Dependencies (win-dep.zip): **LINK PENDING**

 ##### Instructions
-* Install Visual Studio 12.0 or newer
+* Install Visual Studio 12.0 or newer, CMake, and Python
-* Install CMake
 * Locate the source code for srcML
 * Extract the win-dep.zip dependencies folder into srcML folder.
     * The extracted folder must be named dep (it should already be named dep).